Get started with Roll-up Reporting

 Total traffic numbers in real-time and top pages being viewed at that exact moment.

 These benefits are extremely important to any business, and a roll-up account should always be the first place to check when looking for a top-level overview or attempting to highlight a foreseen issue.

 Although the benefits are clear, there are also limitations of this implementation of roll-up reporting – the main drawbacks being:

-- A discrepancy can occur where users initiate a direct session after a campaign session, this is resolved when the source property’s campaign has timed out and the direct sessions are subsequently attributed to campaigns created after the roll-up property was created.
+A discrepancy can occur when users initiate a direct session after a campaign session, this is resolved when the source property’s campaign has timed out and the direct sessions are subsequently attributed to campaigns created after the roll-up property was created.

-- The setup and firing of tags becomes more complex.
+The setup and firing of tags will become more complex.

 You cannot share any imported data that has been loaded into your GA property.

 If you’re unsure of where to begin with implementing or optimising your Google Analytics properties, our knowledgeable team are here to guide you every step of the way.